Do I need to replace breast pump parts?

 If your milk collection kit has a silicone duck valve

 , it needs to be replaced frequently as well.
-Replace these every 2-3 months if you use your pump once a day, and replace every 4 weeks if you pump more than once a day.
+Replace these every 2-3 months if you use your pump less than once a day, and replace every 3 to 4 weeks if you pump more than once a day.
 Duck valves last a little bit longer than valve membranes, but still tend to be easily damaged or worn from use and washing.
 Sterilising also can make these wear a lot faster, so always have spare valves on hand to switch when you notice you have a suction problem.

 Backflow protector diaphragms need to be replaced every 3 to 6 months

 can stretch and degrade over time, impacting suction.
 Replace these every 2 to 3 months if you pump once a day, and replace every 6 to 8 weeks if you pump more frequently.
-Inspect this part regularly before you pump because a torn or damaged backflow protector diaphragm can allow moisture into the pump motor, causing irreparable damage and the potential for mould and bacteria to fester.
+Inspect this part regularly before you pump because a torn, wet or damaged backflow protector diaphragm can allow moisture into the pump motor, causing irreparable damage and the potential for mould and bacteria to fester.
 Wash it in hot soapy water and let it air dry and ensure it is completely dry before use again.
 The backflow protector is the heart of a closed system pump and protect your baby’s milk from contaminants and bacteria that could cause harm, so take great care of these.
 If not changed regularly, they will impact suction strength, and risk mould and bacteria in your pump, and possibly your milk.

 Tubing needs to be replaced occasionally